Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Abstract

 \section{Abstract}

 Two-dimensional (2D) van der Waals (vdW) materials have been an exciting area of research ever since scientists first isolated a single layer of graphene.
-Now, since the emergence of 2D magnets, there has been even more potential for interesting properties and applications ranging from spintronics to topological magnonics.
-Here we report the first successful exfoliation of bilayer and few-layer flakes of S = 1 triangular lattice antiferromagnet NiGa$_2$S$_4$.
-We establish the reported number of layers of the material by atomic force microscopy (AFM), and detail a careful characterization using Raman spectroscopy to see how the optical, electronic, and structural properties of the crystal change as a function of sample thickness.
-Our results provide a reliable method of determining the number of layers of the material by means of Raman spectroscopy.
-The study is accompanied by electronic structure calculations of bulk versus monolayer NiGa$_2$S$_4$.
-We conclude with an analysis of the possibility of doping monolayer NiGa$_2$S$_4$ by proximity to a metal.
+Single layer magnetic materials can provide a pathway for vdW heterostructures with magnetic properties.
+While most of the magnetic vdW materials exhibit ordering transitions in the bulk, here we report a successful exfoliation of a triangular lattice S=1 antiferromagnet NiGa$_2$S$_4$, which already demonstrates exotic magnetism in the bulk material.
+We establish the number of layers of the material by atomic force microscopy (AFM) and detail a careful characterization using Raman and optical spectroscopy to demonstrate how the optical, electronic, and structural properties of NiGa$_2$S$_4$ change as a function of sample thickness.
+Optical measurements and electronic structure calculations of bulk versus monolayer NiGa$_2$S$_4$ confirm the material to be a Mott insulator with an electronic gap of about 1.5 eV, which slightly increases for layers below 10 L. We conclude with a theoretical analysis of the possibility of doping monolayer NiGa$_2$S$_4$ by proximity to a metal.

 \keywords{two-dimensional magnetic materials, mott insulator, Raman spectroscopy, reflectance, electron-phonon coupling, doping}